bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Let me open the output to remind you what the CSS styling does.

-Now I\'m going to tweak the CSS code to create a mistake.
+Now I&apos;m going to tweak the CSS code to create a mistake.

-Let\'s remove a semi colon after the background color properties of the boxes.
+Let&apos;s remove a semi colon after the background color properties of the boxes.

 Visual studio code provides some basic information about mistakes to get